SKB-CGN/ioBroker.energiefluss/README.md

 **Design:**
 - change the color of each item
 - Elements can be selected (circle or rectangle)
+- define a timer for swapping values and descriptions inside the element
 - Texts inside the elements can be modified (&lt;br&gt; works as line-break)
 - %-texts can have different colors as well
 - define different colors for each line
+- lines can be hidden, if no animation is active on the line
 - define different colors for each animation on the line
 - change thickness of the elments and lines
 - fill the elements with different colors (elements with percent values can be filled according to their percent value; if no color is selected, the element is transparent)
 - show/hide shadows of the elements
+- shadow for values, descriptions and icons can be defined
 - change radius of the circles
 - change width, height and corner rounds of the rectangle
 - define your own color and opacity for the shadows (rgba supported)